 Kirstin Miller leads the organization’s program development, global initiatives and activities.
 She works locally and internationally to help cities access ecocity knowledge.
 Kirstin works closely in the development of the organization’s “toolbox” of strategies, such as car-free by contract housing, environmental restoration transfer of development rights, centers oriented development, ecological demonstration projects and ecological zoning overlay mapping.
 Kirstin specializes in integrating city-based experiences from a diverse range of perspectives.
 She is an international speaker and presenter on ecocity design, technology, development and citizen participation.
 Kirstin is also a Board Member of the International Ecocity Conference Series Committee and a jurist for the Katerva Awards.

-Wearing lots of different hats in our organization, Tina is a tireless force in keeping our internal ecosystem at a healthy equilibrium.
-Aside from assisting Executive Director Kirstin Miller in diverse tasks ranging from behind-the-scenes organization of our Ecocity World Summit series to keeping the Ecocity CoLab running smoothly, Tina is also in charge of managing our growing internship program.
-Making sure that word of our many projects and endeavors are amply broadcast, Tina is also involved in the production of our monthly newsletter and keeps the international ecocity community engaged through our social media channels.
-When she’s not helping us build ecocities, Tina is a student at UC Berkeley pursuing a double major in Environmental Economics and Society and Environment, with a minor in City and Regional Planning.
-Her honors thesis investigates the successful factors behind the 2014 U.S.-China Climate Deal.
-Tina’s research and career interests include international climate change policy, environmental politics and participatory & sustainable planning.
+Ed is a tireless force in keeping our internal ecosystem at a healthy equilibrium.
+Aside from assisting Executive Director Kirstin Miller in diverse tasks ranging from behind-the-scenes organization of our Ecocity World Summit series to keeping the Ecocity CoLab running smoothly, he is also in charge of managing our growing internship program.
+Making sure that word of our many projects and endeavors are amply broadcast, Ed is also involved in the production of our monthly newsletter.
+When he’s not helping us build ecocities, Ed is a senior at the University of California, Berkeley.
+He is passionate about environmental sustainability and technology and has interests in transhumanism and design.

 Sydney Moss, Urbinsight Project Director